AGLANTA GROWS-A-LOT: URBAN FARMS

 Submit AgLanta Grows-A-Lot Urban Farm forms to:

-Attn: Elizabeth Beak, ebeak@atlantaGA.gov or deliver to City of Atlanta Mayor's Office of Resilience, 55 Trinity Ave.
-SW, Suite 3450 Atlanta, GA 30303
+Attn: Elizabeth Beak, ebeak@atlantaGA.gov or deliver to Department of City Planning, 55 Trinity Ave.
+SW, Suite 3500 Atlanta, GA 30303

 The following application administration and license fees will be paid at the time the license agreement is finalized: